Coffee-Lovers/HTCPCP-Server/README.md

 ## how to start?
 - install dependencies
-`docker-compose run fpm composer install`
+`docker-compose run toolbox composer install`
 - run service
 `docker-compose up -d`
 - test if it works